Guitar Mods - Modifying Artist Guitars

 - Output sockets

 Knobs are really simple to change, machine heads are pretty easy as long as you can align them properly, and fill in or ream screw-holes in the headstock if necessary.
-All the parts listed above are similar in size too, so you shouldn’t have too much trouble.

 For information, our machine head shafts have the following dimensions: